 Shingles is more likely to occur in people with challenged immune function such as the elderly or those with cancer.
 Traditional allopathic treatment is prescription anti-viral medications such as Zovirax, Famvir or Valtrex.
 In addition to antibiotics, some mainstream physicians prescribe steroids, antidepressants, and in severe cases nerve blocks, because the pain can persist for months or even years.

 2. My elderly mother (seventies) had chicken pox as a child, but recently she was exposed to a grandchild in the first stages of the pox, and about two weeks later Mom began experiencing prickly sensations under her skin.
 She felt pretty sure it was shingles.
-I suggested that she apply OREGANO on the bottoms of both feet several times daily and went over to her house and applied diluted Oregano along her spine, because the Essential Oil Desk Reference suggests that viruses can lay dormant along the spine.
-I also told her about drinking ½ her body weight in ounces of water daily with a few drops of citrus oils.
+I suggested that she apply Oregano on the bottoms of both feet several times daily and went over to her house and applied diluted Oregano along her spine, because the Essential Oil Desk Reference suggests that viruses can lay dormant along the spine.
+I also told her about drinking ½ her body weight in ounces of filtered water daily with squeeze of fresh lemon.
 She called me the next morning and said that not only were the prickly sensations gone, but she had no back pain, which she's had about as long as I can remember.
 [Note: The EODR also suggests that some inflammations are caused by viruses.]

 5. My sweet little 18-month-old granddaughter broke out with chicken pox, and after a bit of pleading, my daughter-in-law (she has a medical background and was leery of essential oils) decided to let me begin to treat the problem last night.
-I told her to give Carmen a bath using the LAVENDER and GOAT'S MILK SOAP that I had just received from you.
-I mixed a chicken pox blend in a dropper bottle with 1/3 of it being the NATURAL/ORGANIC massage oil.
+I told her to give Carmen a bath using the Lavender and Goat's Milk Soap that I had just received from you.
+I mixed a chicken pox blend in a dropper bottle with the Natural/Organic massage oil.
 The oils I used were: